Welcome to Volume 32, Number 2 of Livestock Research for Rural Development

 Authors are therefore requested to:

-- Ensure that the reference to their paper (first four letters of their email address and the date (in the format: year, month, days; eg: prest170802) is always typed on the subject line of any communication
+- Ensure that the reference to their paper (first five letters of their email address and the date (in the format: year, month, days; eg: "prest200331") is always typed on the subject line of any communication

 - Send a message to the Chief Editor if there has been no response, within a period of 14 days, to their queries or communications.
 The editorial team welcomes such reminders, which facilitate the efficient processing of papers through the reviewing, editing and formatting stages.